keptn/lifecycle-toolkit/docs/content/en/docs/tasks/restart-application-deployment/_index.md

 the `KeptnTaskDefinition`/`KeptnEvaluationDefinition`, then
 increase the value of `spec.revision` of the `KeptnApp` and finally apply the updated `KeptnApp` manifest.
 This will result in a restart of the `KeptnApp`.
-Afterwards, all related `KeptnWorkloadInstances` will automatically refer to the newly created revision of the `KeptnAppVersion` to determine whether they are allowed to enter their respective deployment phase.
+Afterwards, all related `KeptnWorkloadVersions` will automatically refer to the newly created revision of the `KeptnAppVersion` to determine whether they are allowed to enter their respective deployment phase.